How to Write the Best Parents of the Groom Speech with Examples

 As the parents of the groom, giving a meaningful parents of the groom speech is one of the most special moments of the wedding day.
 It’s a chance to express your love, share cherished memories, and welcome your new daughter-in-law into the family.

-Having filmed hundreds of weddings as a videographer, I’ve had the privilege of witnessing countless memorable speeches.
+I’ve filmed hundreds of weddings as a videographer on the Gold Coast, and have had the privilege of witnessing countless memorable speeches.
 I’ve seen what works, what moves the room, and how parents can create a perfect blend of heartfelt sentiment and light humor.

 In this guide, I’ll walk you through the steps to crafting a meaningful speech, drawing on my experience and showcasing real-life examples captured on video.
 These speeches not only offer inspiration but also illustrate the balance of personal anecdotes, well-wishes, and a reflection on the groom’s journey into this new chapter of his life.